Patrick Gordon Walker: Political career

-After the 1964 general election, following a successful career in opposition, Gordon Walker became Foreign Secretary in the Labour government; he had held the shadow role for the previous year.
+Following the 1964 general election, after a successful career in opposition, Gordon Walker became foreign secretary in the Labour government; he had held the shadow role for the previous year.

-Although Labour did win that election to end 13 years of Conservative rule, Gordon Walker was defeated in controversial circumstances by the Conservative candidate Peter Griffiths.
+Although Labour did win that election to end 13 years of Conservative rule, Gordon Walker was defeated in controversial circumstances by the Conservative candidate, Peter Griffiths.
 Smethwick had been a focus of immigration from the Commonwealth but the economic and industrial growth of the years following the Second World War were coupled with local factory closures, an ageing population and a lack of modern housing.
 Griffiths ran a campaign critical of the opposition's, and the government's, policies, including immigration policies.
-Griffiths was also accused of exploiting the slogan "If you want a nigger neighbour, vote Labour".
+Griffiths' supporters made wide use of the slogan "If you want a nigger neighbour, vote Liberal or Labour".
+Griffiths did not accept that he had invented the slogan, but steadfastly refused to condemn it.

 Despite, therefore, not being an MP or peer able to answer to Parliament, Gordon Walker was appointed to the Foreign Office by Harold Wilson.
-To resolve this unusual situation, he stood for the safe Labour constituency of Leyton in the Leyton by-election in January 1965, losing again, and was finally forced to resign as Foreign Secretary.
+To resolve this unusual situation, he stood for the normally "safe" Labour constituency of Leyton in the Leyton by-election in January 1965; however, he lost, and was finally forced to resign as foreign secretary.
 After a sabbatical conducting research in Southeast Asia, he finally won Leyton in the 1966 general election.
-Following this election, he served in the Cabinet in 1967–68, first as Minister without Portfolio, then as Secretary of State for Education and Science.
-On his retirement from the Cabinet in 1968, he was made a Companion of Honour.
+Following this election, he sat in the cabinet in 1967–68, first as minister without portfolio, then as secretary of state for education and science.
+On his retirement from the cabinet in 1968, he was appointed a Member of the Order of the Companions of Honour.

 Gordon Walker retired from the House of Commons at the February 1974 general election.
-On 4 July that same year he was made a life peer as Baron Gordon-Walker, of Leyton in Greater London, in 1974 and was briefly a Member of the European Parliament.
+On 4 July that year, he was made a life peer as Baron Gordon-Walker, of Leyton in Greater London, in 1974 and was briefly a member of the European Parliament.